-4.11 Investors & Investor influence
+4.18 Investors & investor influence

+The Investors are economically entitled to the Portfolio Assets of the Fund.
 Each Investor shall be beneficially entitled to the Fund and any income generated on the Portfolio Assets pro rata the size of its investments (to the number of Units held by each Investor) in the Fund.
 All benefits and burdens connected with the Fund shall be in favour or for the account and risk of each Investor pro rata the size of its investments, provided that the liability of Investors shall not exceed the amount of their respective investments in the Fund.
-The Investors shall not be liable towards third parties for the obligations of the Fund, the Management Company and/or the Legal Owner.
+The Investors shall not be liable towards third parties for the obligations of the Fund, the Management Company, the AIF Manager and/or the Legal Owner.

-The Investors have a certain control over the key decision-making of the Fund through the Meeting of Investors and the Investment Committee.
+While the AIF Manager is primarily responsible for the portfolio management, risk management and other management tasks in respect of the Fund as set out in the AIFMD, the Investors have a certain control over the key decision-making of the Fund through the Meeting of Investors and the Investment Committee.

-4.12 Meeting of Investors
+4.19 Meeting of Investors

 Meetings of Investors will be held as often as required.
-At least one physical Meeting of Investors will be held each year in the Netherlands, within 9 months following the end of the Fiscal Year upon the initiative of the Management Company.
+At least one physical Meeting of Investors will be held each year in the Netherlands, within nine (9) months following the end of the Fiscal Year upon the initiative of the Management Company.
 At this annual Meeting of Investors, the Management Company will present the Three Year Business Plan and the Accounts to be considered and approved by such meeting.
-The Meeting of Investors shall also vote on the appointment or dismissal of the auditor or external valuer(s), removal of the Management Company and material amendments to the Fund Agreement.
+The Meeting of Investors shall also vote on the appointment or dismissal of the auditor or external valuer(s) removal of the Management Company and material amendments to the Fund Agreement.

 Each Investor shall be entitled to attend and address the Meeting of Investors.
-Each Investor will have a number of votes equal to its number of Units held in the Fund, the Anchor Investor will hold a maximum of 40% of the votes.
-All resolutions of the Meeting of Investors shall be adopted by a simple majority of all votes cast, unless a Special Resolution is required pursuant to the Fund Agreement.
+During the Lock-up Period, each Investor will have a number of votes equal to its Commitment Percentage.
+After the Lock-up Period, each Investor will have a number of votes equal to its number of Units held in the Fund.
+During the Lock-up Period all investors, except for the Sponsor, will hold no more than 50% of the votes.
+All resolutions of the Meeting of Investors shall be adopted by a simple majority of all votes cast, unless a Special Resolution is required pursuant to the Fund Agreement, Among the resolutions for which a Special Resolution is required is an amendment of Clause 3 of the Fund Agreement (the Investment Objective & Strategy, Investment Criteria and Investment Restrictions).

-4.13 Investment Committee
+4.20 Investment Committee

-The Investment Committee shall consist of three (3), four (4) or five (5) members to be determined by the Management Company.
-The chairman of the Investment Committee will be appointed by the Investment Committee by simple majority.
+The Investment Committee shall consists of a number of Investors to be determined by the Management Company with a minimum of three (3) and up to five (5) members nominated by the Investors.
+The Sponsor will appoint one member of the Investment Committee as the chairman of the Investment.
+If the Sponsor would cease to be the Sponsor, the chairman will be appointed by the Investment Committee by simple majority.

-Investors shall have the right to nominate members of the Investment Committee in the order of preference as set out in the Fund Agreement.
+Principal Investors shall have the right to nominate members of the Investment Committee in the order of preference as set out in the Fund Agreement.
 The 'one man one vote' principle applies to the Investment Committee.
+Each member of the Investment Committee is required to be a senior investment professional with relevant experience.